A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Introduction

 In this work, we present an extension of the State-Specific (SS-)CASSCF theory to coupled light-matter systems (QED-CASSCF).
 The implementation is performed following a restricted-step second-order optimization scheme, according to the implementations in Refs.~\citenum{jensen1984direct, hoyvik2012trust, folkestad2022implementation, helmich2022trust}.
 Recently, a QED version of the State-Averaged (SA) variant of CASSCF was proposed by Vu et al.~\cite{vu2025cavity} in parallel to this work.
 It was applied to a small test case with an active space close to the full orbital space, with results very close to the FCI limit.
-In this work, we perform simulations of larger systems where the CASSCF approach is not exact.
+In this work, we perform simulations of larger systems where the CASSCF method does not approach the FCI limit.
 In this situation, a deep analysis of the method's performances to describe field-induced effects on multireference systems could be performed.

 This paper is organized as follows: in Section~\ref{section:2}, a brief summary of the CASSCF method and its second-order implementation is presented.
 In Section~\ref{section:3}, the fundamental details of QED-CASSCF are described.
-In Section~\ref{section:4}, QED-CASSCF is tested on small molecules against other \textit{ab-initio} methodologies.
+In Section~\ref{section:4}, QED-CASSCF is tested on small molecules against other ab-initio methodologies.
 In this section, QED-CASSCF is also used to investigate the field effects on well-known multireference chemical processes.
 We conclude the work with future perspectives presented in Section~\ref{section:5}.